PrasadChate/E-commerce/README.md

 npm run dev
 ```
 - **OR**
-- if npm run dev is giving error then run tha frontend and backend individually
+- if npm run dev is giving error then run the frontend and backend individually
 ```bash
 cd frontend
 npm run client